Preston Bypass: Route

 Despite the motorway passing through industrial areas, the proposed route alignment meant that property demolition was kept to a minimum, with just a single farmhouse and three dwellings requiring demolition.
 The route was constructed through four separate localities, including 1.65 mi through the County Borough of Preston, 2.54 mi through the Urban District of Walton-le-Dale, 1.77 mi through the Urban District of Fulwood and 2.30 mi through the Rural District of Preston.

 Initially, there were a total of 22 bridges built under or over the motorway, such as a principal bridge at Samlesbury which carried traffic over the River Ribble and the A59 trunk road, the only junction upon opening; the other principal bridge was at Higher Walton, carrying traffic over the River Darwen and the A675 road.
 The overall width of the motorway was 112 ft, 24 ft for each carriageway, 14 ft for the verges and a 32 ft central reservation.

-The routes around the city of Preston, including the bypass as part of the modern day M6 motorway, are recognised as being some of the most congested in the UK, with traffic to and from Preston being labelled amongst the country’s top 25 most congested routes.
+The routes around Preston, including the bypass as part of the modern-day M6 motorway, are recognised as being some of the most congested in the UK, with traffic to and from Preston being labelled amongst the country’s top 25 most congested routes.